Nolan School of Hotel Administration

-The Nolan School of Hotel Administration (SHA, more commonly known as the Hotel School) is a specialized business school in the Cornell Johnson Graduate School of Management at Cornell University, a private Ivy League university located in Ithaca, New York.
+The Nolan School of Hotel Administration (SHA, more commonly known as the Hotel School) is a specialized business school in the SC Johnson College of Business at Cornell University, a private Ivy League university located in Ithaca, New York.
 Founded in 1922, it was the world's first four-year intercollegiate school devoted to hospitality management.

 The undergraduate business curriculum at SHA is one of only three such Ivy League programs accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Students in the Hotel School are referred to as Hotelies.
 Participants come from all over the world to take classes at such locations as Ithaca, New York; Brussels, Belgium; Singapore; and site visits in Las Vegas and New York City.